/v2/resolve

 identify the DCIDs of entities they care about.
 This API searches for an entry in the

-Data Commons knowledge graph and returns the DCIDs of matches.
-You can use
+Data Commons knowledge graph based on certain properties and returns the DCIDs of matches.

 Note: Currently, this endpoint only supports place entities.